lgw2/lgw2.github.io/_teaching/csci112-spring-2023/classwork/classwork14.md

 ## Autograder

-You can run the autograder yourelf by running
+~~You can run the autograder yourelf by running
 ```
 bash /public/classwork/week9/mon/autograder.sh
 ```
+~~

-The `autograder.txt` file will be created or replaced.
+The `autograder.txt` file will be updated every 5 minutes.

 ## Grading turnaround